R4cz/basic-interface/README.md

 # Basic-Interface
-Creation of a basic interface using object-oriented programming, repetitive structures and lists for assigning positions.
+Basic interface for an online reservation system using object-oriented programming.